MadihaWazir/news_explorer/README.md

 **Features**

--Keyword-based search for quick access to relevant news articles
+- Keyword-based search for quick access to relevant news articles

--Browsing of trending and up-to-date news from trusted sources
+- Browsing of trending and up-to-date news from trusted sources

--Fully responsive design optimized for desktops, tablets, and mobile devices
+- Fully responsive design optimized for desktops, tablets, and mobile devices

--Clean, modern user interface focused on usability and clarity
+- Clean, modern user interface focused on usability and clarity

--Real-time news updates powered by an external API
+- Real-time news updates powered by an external API

 **Technologies Used**